cillianfisher/FinalWebsite/README.md

 # Welcome to our team project website!

+By Noah, Patrick, Yuan, Cillian

 This is a website to showcase our final project for FIN 377 - Data Science for Finance course at Lehigh University.

-To see the complete analysis file(s) click [here](https://github.com/julioveracruz/testwebsite/blob/main/notebooks/example.ipynb).
+To see the complete analysis file(s) click [here](https://github.com/cillianfisher/finalProject/blob/main/SandBox.ipynb).

 Maybe you want a different website them for the project?
 Consider `minimal-mistakes`:
 1. [Go here](https://github.com/mmistakes/mm-github-pages-starter/generate).